tomxue/ReSampler/README.md

 ## Description of code

 Sample Rate Conversion is accomplished using the usual interpolation/decimation techniques.
-However, when using complex conversion ratios (such as 44.1k <--> 48k), a rather large FIR lowpass filter is used to ensure a clean conversion.
+When using complex conversion ratios (such as 44.1k <--> 48k), a larger FIR lowpass filter is used to ensure a clean conversion.

-Resampler uses the C++ wrapper of the outstanding [libsndfile](http://www.mega-nerd.com/libsndfile/) library for sound file I/O operations.
-(I originally embarked upon writing my own sound-file I/O library, but quickly realised the enormity of such an undertaking, and subsequently adopted libsndfile)
+Resampler uses the C++ wrapper of the [libsndfile](http://www.mega-nerd.com/libsndfile/) library for sound file I/O operations.

 The FIR filter class written for this project uses SSE SIMD instructions when using single-precision floating-point to perform 4 multiply/accumulate operations simultaneously.
 This has been found to yield a speed improvement of approximately 3x.
 Some experimentation was also done with 2x double-precision SSE2 SIMD, but was found to be no faster than the basic scalar implementation, and has thus been commented-out (but not deleted) from the source.